jnozzi/cocoadev.com/SiteContent/General/DrawerBorders.markdown

 ----

-There ''is'' no way to do this.
+There *is* no way to do this.
 The portion of code that draws the borders for the drawers is private.
 That is, it's not accessible to developers.
-You could use class dump to figure out which ''private'' methods are responsible for this, then override them and do what you want, but I would never recommend shipping this in a production app because any OS X update could break your code (since the methods weren't supposed to be "messed with" by developers anyway).
+You could use class dump to figure out which *private* methods are responsible for this, then override them and do what you want, but I would never recommend shipping this in a production app because any OS X update could break your code (since the methods weren't supposed to be "messed with" by developers anyway).

 ----

-It involves [[NSThemeFrame]] and friends; there's an [[NSDrawerFrame]] or some such subclass. [[AndyMatuschak]] has investigated much of this with his HUD views.
+It involves General/NSThemeFrame and friends; there's an General/NSDrawerFrame or some such subclass.
+General/AndyMatuschak has investigated much of this with his HUD views.